-- .1 Develop a culture of life-long learning through the provision of both public and private education opportunities to serve a broad range of interests and age groups. - .2 Support the revitalization or replacement of the Wells-Barkerville Culture and Recreation Centre (WBCRC) as is outlined in the WBCRC Business Plan.
+- .1 Develop a culture of life-long learning through the provision of both public and private education opportunities to serve a broad range of interests and age groups. - .2 Support the revitalization of the Wells-Barkerville Culture and Recreation Centre (WBCRC) as is outlined in the WBCRC Business Plan.

-- .1 Support measures that ensure all children from birth to age five have access to comprehensive early childhood development and care. - .2 Retain and maintain the Wells, Barkerville, Bowron Community School as a vital element in the community's current and future development. - .3 Promote the ongoing liaison and cooperation with School District #28 on matters of mutual interest, including the efficient use of - resources in site development and existing facilities, in searching for innovative solutions to the provision of educational facilities, and the potential siting of a potential new school. - .4 Support the development of the education facilities of Wells school, Barkerville, Bowron Community School and other educational institutions in conjunction with business and economic development. - .5 Only explore the creation of new buildings as necessary.
+- .1 Support measures that ensure all children from birth to age five have access to comprehensive early childhood development and care. - .2 Retain and maintain the Wells, Barkerville, Community School as a vital element in the community's current and future development. - .3 Promote the ongoing liaison and cooperation with School District #28 on matters of mutual interest, including the efficient use of resources in site development and - existing facilities, in searching for innovative solutions to the provision of educational facilities, and the potential siting of a potential new school. - .4 Support the development of education facilities including existing elementary and community schools (including the new high school function to be contained within the existing school) and other educational institutions in conjunction with business and economic development. - .5 Only explore the creation of new buildings as necessary.
 Compare costs and opportunities between the renovation of old buildings and the construction of new ones on other sites to make a business case for new developments.